FAQ

 Q: What counts as an “eco-innovation”?

 A: Any practice, technology, or service that offers a new or significantly improved solution compared to locally available best practice to address one or more of the four defined pollution problems.
+Innovation can be a product, service, or technology, and even policy innovations are considered if they are linked to implementation.

 Q: What if there is a best practice from outside the Black Sea region that we would like to implement in a BBSEA focus country?
 Would this be considered innovative?